Follow the Journey

 From roots to stars, a quiet gesture of peace across cultures.

-Canary Islands · Tibet · Hawaii · breath, rhythm and starlight meeting in the act of listening.
+Canary Islands · Tibet · Hawaiʻi with Juan Mesa, Nawang Khechog, and Jeff Peterson.
+Breath, rhythm, and starlight meeting in the act of listening.

 Message to the Stars